 The push to vote 'uncommitted' to Biden in Michigan exceeds goal

-President Biden might have won the Michigan Democratic primary, but for some voters who disapprove of his handling of Israel's war in Gaza, tonight was about sending a strong message: Change course or lose votes in the general election.
+President Biden might have won the Michigan Democratic primary, but for some voters who disapprove of his handling of Israel's war in Gaza, Tuesday night was about sending a strong message: Change course or lose votes in the general election.

-As of 11:15 p.m.
-ET, more than 48,000 votes for the uncommitted option on the Democratic ballot have been counted, according to results reported by The Associated Press.
-Notably, Wayne County, Mich., where a significant portion of the organizing has been, has reported less than 15% of its results.
+As of 5 a.m.
+ET Wednesday, more than 100,000 votes for the uncommitted option on the Democratic ballot have been counted, according to results reported by The Associated Press.

 They're urging Biden to call for an immediate and permanent cease-fire in Gaza and stop sending U.S. aid to Israel.
 It comes nearly five months after the Oct.
 7 attack by Hamas on Israel that killed 1,200 people.
 Since then, almost 30,000 people in Gaza have been killed.